P. M. Records ~ Horizontal Menu

 Click Here for Preview

 By the time of this recording, July 3, 1972, the Elvin Jones Group was tight.
 In the jazz sense, this means obvious familiarity with the music itself, but more than that it translates to recognizing the basic parameters of each individual’s style and how it all blends together in the mix.
-At this point in the group’s evolution Steve and I could communicate telepathetically while Gene and Elvin were completely locked in rhythmically.
+At this point in the group’s evolution Steve and I could communicate telepathically while Gene and Elvin were completely locked in rhythmically.
 Time spent together on and off the bandstand is the only way this can be achieved (which unfortunately is not the norm in our time).
 The overall result is clearly heard on this recording… a sense of heightened intensity and commitment.
 The three of us were young and green, but realized that this was the greatest of gifts a young musician could experience, to play with one of the all-time greats.

 This concert (part of the Newport Festival) is a very good example of the group in full throttle and can be construed as an accompaniment to the iconic “Live At The Lighthouse” recording from later that year, coincidentally done on Elvin’s birthday, September 9, 1972.
 These two recordings represent two sides of the coin… a club atmosphere in contrast to the concert stage of Carnegie Hall, an intimidating venue to say the least!!
 The tunes heard here represented the core of the group’s repertoire.